 You can use the auction report to identify which device is being used by competitors for a specific keyword or set of keywords.
 It can help you decide a better device strategy and you can increase your bids for the device type your competition shows for.

-With this metric you can know how often your ad received an impression and is calculated as impression received divided by the total eligible impressions.
+With this metric, you can know how often your ad received an impression and is calculated as impression received divided by the total eligible impressions.
 It also tells you about how often your competitor’s ad received an impression as a proportion of the auctions your ad was competing for.
-With this information you can figure out how your ad is reaching out to people.
+With this information, you can figure out how your ad is reaching out to people.
 You can analyze whether by increasing your bids there has been an improvement in your impression share.

 This metric shows the average position of your or other advertiser’s ad after a successful auction.
 It does not show the average position of your ad versus your competitor’s, but when each received an impression irrespective of whether it was during the same SERP inquiry.

 This metric shows the competitiveness of your competitor, as it shows how often, other participants received an impression that your ad also received an impression for.
-So if a participant has 80% overlap rate, then 8 out of 10 times your ad shows, the competitor’s ad also received an impression, indicating that they are also bidding for the same target keywords.
+So if a participant has an 80% overlap rate, then 8 out of 10 times your ad shows, the competitor’s ad also received an impression, indicating that they are also bidding for the same target keywords.
 So if it is a keyword that you wish to desperately drive traffic for, you need to make sure that you rank better than the competitor.
 To find this out, go to the keyword level auction insight report.

 Position above rate